-Northland Pioneer College places a high value on its students and recognizes that they have a right to learn in a safe environment, free from drugs and alcohol.
+Northland Pioneer College places a high value on its students and recognizes that they have a right to learn in a safe environment, free

+Northland Pioneer College 2016 - 2017 Catalog Also available online at www.npc.edu/college-catalog from drugs and alcohol.
 The college will make every effort to provide this kind of environment through the support and enforcement of its Drug-Free Policy.